Plegridy® (interferon beta-1a)

 The 2-year extension trial included 1,468 people with MS who continued to take Plegridy for up to a total of three years.
 Results of the trial showed that treatment with Plegridy at a dose of 125mcg via under-the-skin injection once every two weeks maintained positive efficacy on outcomes including ARR, the proportion of individuals who experienced a relapse, the proportion of individuals with 24-week confirmed disability progression, and MRI measures over a three year period.
 The results demonstrates sustained long-term safety and efficacy of Plegridy.

-The price of Plegridy has not been released.
-The MS Society will provide updates as they become available.
+The price of Plegridy is $22,000 per year.
 Plegridy is currently being evaluated the Canadian Agency of Drugs and Technologies in Health (Common Drug Review) for public plans throughout Canadian provinces with the exception of Quebec.
 The Institut national d’excellence en sante et en services sociaux (INESS) in Quebec conducts an independent review.

 Drug support program